 Several European Research Infrastructures recently decided to operate their own AAI (Authentication and Authorisation Infrastructure) to provide user identity and user attributes for their community members.
 These RI-specific AAIs simplify and harmonise access to online services across institutional and national borders.
 ELIXIR recently also established its own AAI, hosted at CESNET from late 2015.

 The trend of dedicated RI AAIs made EGI reassess its own AAI architecture.
 The community concluded that it needs to evolve its own AAI architecture to allow coordinated linkage of EGI services with externally operated RI AAIs.
 The EGI community – within the JRA1.1 task of the EGI-Engage project – started the design and development of the new EGI AAI in March 2015.
-The work aimed at a pilot system that would
+The work aimed at a pilot system that would:

 Simplify the process of connecting EGI services (e.g. AppDB, Operations Portal, GOCDB, etc.) with AAI architectures operated by external infrastructures, such as the ELIXIR.